Docy Child

 BIZOPS-19 Security Incident Tracking

-Once an incident/violation has been identified, there must be a process to track the incident to resolution.
-This can be done in a formal way using a ticketing system or informally tracked in a folder.
-There is no right or wrong, however the preferred method is tracking using a ticketing system such as JIRA.
+Security incident tracking is an important process when an incident or violation is identified.
+There must be a process to track the incident to resolution.
+This can be done in a formal way using a ticketing system or informally by storing it in a folder.
+There is no right or wrong way to do it, but the preferred method is tracking using a ticketing system such as JIRA.

-For each incident there must be an incident report that contains the details of the incident, the date it occurred, who identified/reported it, its impact, resolution, and lessons learned.
+For each incident, there must be an incident report that contains the details of the incident, the date it occurred, who identified or reported it, its impact, resolution, and lessons learned.

 Available tools in the marketplace